zghera/dotfiles/README.md

 # .dotfiles
-A repo to house all my config/dot files that I use accross computers.
+A repo to house all my config/dot files that I use across computers.